DIY Milk Carton Dollhouse.

 This is a difficult concept for many parents (including myself) and educators to understand because we are so focused on symmetry, cleanliness, purpose, conserving resources, minimizing waste, etc. We forget, however, that creating art involves the use of language, creativity, color recognition, concentration, memory, hand-eye coordination and problem-solving skills.
 While it’s ok to assist them with difficult tasks, keep in mind it doesn’t matter what the end product looks like as long as your child is able to exercise the above life skills while creating something they can feel proud of.
 Milk cartons and jugs make a perfect blank canvas for this!

-Whether we’re using milk for cereal, making hot chocolate, or having a s’more in front of a campfire, milk always brings families together and makes simple moments magical, don’t you think?
-We always have one of two milk cartons and jugs in our recycling bin at home, so to help kick off the Toma Leche, Milk and Art Contest, we made miniature dollhouses out of milk cartons!
+We always have one or two milk cartons and jugs in our recycling bin at home, so we made miniature dollhouses out of milk cartons!
 The process was so much fun because we all were involved.
 I made one ahead of time to give them an idea of what they can make themselves, but once they had the materials in front of them, that’s when the fun began.

 They talked about what they were making, what they were going to draw, where the windows should go, what kind of door they wanted.
 Best of all, they worked together as a team, sharing, and negotiating when it came to applying the stickers they picked out themselves.

-What I love about the Milk and Art contest is how it brings families together.
 Spending time together as a family like this, helps build a better future for our children.
 So why not join the fun and create your own work of art with your children?
 It’s simple!
 Watch the video below to see how we made ours.
-Then head on over to the official contest page on Facebook by clicking HERE to submit your own creations for a chance to win some cash!
+Then head on over to the official Toma Leche, Milk and Art Contest, page on Facebook by clicking HERE to submit your own creations for a chance to win some cash!

 You could win $2,000 for your child’s education with a milk container!
 If you live in California , turn it into a work of art and send it to : facebook.com/tomaleche to enter the contest.